OpenGamma/Strata/README.md

 Status
 ------

-Strata is well-maintained, tested, functional, and is being used in production.
+Strata is well-maintained, tested and functional.
+It is used in production as the core of [OpenGamma SaaS Analytics](https://opengamma.com/).
 The API will be maintained with backwards compatibility in mind.